lia54/new-academic/content/project/project3/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---

-Design and develop new cache replacement algorithms to improve the hit rate performance of caches that store data for cloud application workloads.
+Design TxFuse based on the FDMI architecture from Seagate’s storage system, a novel architecture that allows development of different storage features as plugins to improve the CORTX distributed storage system.